-Make the most of these starter leagues and don’t rush into buying cards before you feel ready.
+Make the most of these starter leagues (the amateur divisions) and don’t rush into buying cards before you feel ready.
 Watching how the SO5 scoring works should help you to get used to using Sorare and give you a good start on your manager journey.

 Understanding the PLAYER cards

-The Common cards that you get through the onboarding process are yours to keep but they aren’t Blockchain cards and can’t be traded.
+The white cards that you get through the onboarding process are called Common cards.
+They are yours to keep but they aren’t digital cards (NFTs) and can’t be traded.

 There are four types of ‘proper’ cards, with different levels of scarcity.

-Cards have bonuses which impact on their score in the SO5 competitions (which I’ll come onto in a moment).
+The card bonus impacts a player’s score in some SO5 competitions (which I’ll come onto in a moment).
 The main bonus is based on the card level, which depends on its scarcity (as described above) and it’s XP (its experience in Sorare).

 XP increases every time you play a card.
 It’s a slow, logarithmic growth but regularly using and training your cards will gradually build it up and it can help you to gain an edge in SO5.

 The starting level of a card depends on the card scarcity.
-The picture above shows the Rare levels, starting at 0, up to a maximum of 20.
-Limiteds work on the same scale.
+The picture above shows the levels for Limiteds and Rares, which start at 0, up to a maximum of 20.
 Super Rares go from level 40 to 60 and Unique cards from 80 up to a maximum of 100.